Rock Kids Baptism

 Who can be baptized?

-Since baptism is a picture of the beginning the Christian life, it is only for believers in Jesus Christ.
-A believer in Jesus Christ is able to give a credible profession of faith in Jesus and shows evidence of that faith in his or her heart and life.
+Since baptism is one representative of the beginning of the Christian life, it is only for those that have accepted Jesus as their Savior.
+A believer should be able to give a credible profession of their faith in Jesus and their life should be evidence of that.

 Can baptism save my child?

-Baptism is an act of obedience to God.
-We get baptized to obey God's Word.
-When Jesus gave the Great Commission to his disciples he said, "Go therefore and make disciples of all the nations baptizing them in the name of the Father and of the Son and of the Holy Spirit."
+Baptism is an act of obedience to God's Word.
+When Jesus gave the Great Commission to His disciples He said, "Go therefore and make disciples of all nations baptizing them in the name of the Father and of the Son and of the Holy Spirit."
 This is not an option, it is a command.
-But, before we get baptized we must be a disciple or follower of Jesus.
-In Acts 2:38, Peter says, "Repent and be baptized, every one of you, in the name of Jesus Christ."
+Before we get baptized, we must be a disciple or follower of Jesus.
+In Acts 2:38 Peter says, "Repent and be baptized, every one of you, in the name of Jesus Christ."
 This shows that every person who repents of their sins and believes in Jesus as their Lord and Savior needs to be baptized.
-Baptism is also the main way we publicly profess our desire to follow the Lord.
-In baptism we are saying that God has saved me and I am his from head to toe.
+Baptism is also how we publicly profess our desire to follow the Lord.

 At what age should children be baptized?

 The Bible does not give us a precise age at which we should baptize children.
-For that reason we do not have an age requirement.
-However, the Bible is clear that children must be able to give a credible profession of their faith - one that is genuine and rooted in a Biblical understanding of salvation - in order to be baptized.
-This does not mean that children should be able to rattle off the "right" answers before they are ready for baptism.
-It does mean that children should show that they have genuine faith based on a right understanding of God, sin, and salvation through Jesus alone.
+For that reason, we do not have an age requirement.
+However, the Bible is clear that children must be able to give a credible profession of their faith – one that is genuine and rooted in a Biblical understanding of salvation – in order to be baptized.
+This means that children should show that they have a clear understanding of God, sin, and salvation.
 Likewise, a child must possess a simple understanding of what baptism is and why baptism is important.
 If your child is an infant/toddler, you may wish to participate in our Child Dedication Classes & Ceremony.
 Click here for more information about our Child Dedication Classes & Ceremony.

 You are viewing ministry info for the Point Loma campus